hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 mvn clean install -Prelease
 ```

-The `-Prelease` flag activates the release quality build profile, which will assume the
+The `-Prelease` flag activates the release quality build profile, which will assume that
-Docker exists and build containers for deployment.
+Docker exists and build container images for deployment.

 ## Modules